Please check the following items:

-Fuel flow - To ensure sufficient fuel flow for ignition, confirm that the fuel pump is switched on and the mixture lever is set to rich (forward).
-Confirm fuel flow using the flow gauge prior to attempting an engine start.
+- Fuel flow - To ensure sufficient fuel flow for ignition, confirm that the fuel selector is set to LEFT or RIGHT, the fuel pump is switched ON and the mixture lever is set to RICH (forward).
+Confirm fuel flow using the fuel pressure and flow gauge prior to attempting an engine start.
 Refer to the procedures in the manual for more information.

-Oil quantity - If you have engine management/failures enabled, make sure that you have sufficient engine oil before attempting to start the engine, otherwise engine failure may occur.
+- Oil quantity - If you have maintenance enabled, make sure that you have sufficient engine oil before attempting to start the engine, otherwise engine failure may occur.

 You can also start the engine using the EFB tablet.